theveloped/WhatsBook/README.md

 python whatsBook.py exportDirectory > content.tex
 ```

-I than used `pdfLaTeX` to render the output to pdf.
+I then used `pdfLaTeX` to render the output to pdf.
 If the output of the script was named `content.tex` as indicated above, one should be able to build `whatsBook.tex` without any changes.

 ## Test

 There is a tiny example chat to generate the test file that is indicated in the images.
-Running the script with the `-c` flag will create the wordclouds for the chapter pages (note this is a expensive process and I thus advise you to run in without while testing on large chats).
+Running the script with the `-c` flag will create the wordclouds for the chapter pages (note this is an expensive process and I thus advise you to run in without while testing on large chats).

 ```sh
 git clone https://github.com/theveloped/WhatsBook.git